 They went on to talk about Manny Ramirez, who would hit his 400th home run a week later.
 And Johnny Damon, who would go from being one of the most loved to the most hated player in Red Sox history.
 That season, the Sox ended up squeaking into the playoffs and losing every game.
 But none of this had happened yet, they were then just enjoying the most recent episode.

-At North Station, the conductor went back to work, opening the doors and resuming the motions of everyday work.
+Once stopped at North Station, the conductor began opening the doors and resuming the motions of everyday work.
 He gave his talkative passenger a final look. ”Go Sox.”

 13 years later, I moved here and bought my hat, knowing that it came with great responsibility.
 I had to be ready at any moment to discuss the team.
 On a train, in the subway, standing in line at Dunkin’ Donuts.
 I’ll never know what it’s like to watch Big Papi hit a homer, or understand the debate welcoming Wade Boggs back to Boston after he sold his dignity to the Yankees.
 But to me, the history of the Red Sox is only part of the story.
 Its saga unfolds everyday.
 This year they traded their MVP, their coach has been suspended, and their 23-year-old third baseman may become the best to ever play.
-Boston folks get to live this adventure every year while inside America’s oldest ball field, sharing highlights with strangers, and wearing hats that mean something more than a sports team.
+Boston folks get to live this adventure every year.
+They will live history stepping inside America’s oldest ball field.
+They will share highlights afterward with strangers.
+They will wear hats that mean something more than a sports team.